homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Upon first start, the plugin generates an ID which it uses to identify itself with SimpliSafe.
 If you wish to reset it, set this to `true`.

+#### `excludedDevices`
+Type: array

+Accepts a list of SimpliSafe device serial numbers (which can be found in the SS app) and excludes these sensors from HomeKit.

 ### Supported Devices

 Device             | Supported          | Notes